formisol/A-gift-for-mi-sol./README.md

 ♡ your laugh - I love your adorable laugh, the way I know that when you laugh, it is genuine.

-♡ the way you care about people
+♡ the way you care about people - I love the way you care so deeply about others, though irene knows it makes me so jealous.
+But in a way, I love being able to get jealous

-♡ the way you make me feel safe
+♡ the way you make me feel safe - I love the warmth of your presence and how amazing it feels to be around you.
+You make me feel so safe that it is almost unreal.
+I would not trade that for the world

-♡ simply being with you
+♡ simply being with you. - I love being around you, just that alone is the best.

 <img width="1280" height="256" alt="IMG_3670" src="https://github.com/user-attachments/assets/7131f245-65b9-4ac0-96dd-485b3ec8f962" />